 The frequency of the retrospectives depends on the duration of the sprint.
 Here the team reflects, moderates the so-far cooperation, and independently develops solutions to problems.
 This strengthens self-efficacy.

 Before the team dedicates itself to new tasks, the project results are presented, and – if necessary – new work packages and responsibilities are defined in a milestone plan.
 Here the participation of decision-makers is essential.

-The degree of a project’s completion naturally depends on the project’s scope.
-Nevertheless, the team should be able to celebrate reaching the finish line of the sprint with a celebration.
-Yes – this also works digitally!
+Project completion, of course, depends on the scope of the project in question.
+Nevertheless, the team should be able to celebrate reaching the finish line of the sprint.
+Yes - this also works digitally!